boredsquirrel/Linux/Fedora Atomic Desktops/install-removed-packages/README.md

 So instead, create a local RPM package with no contents, that requires all the packages you want!
 I made a script which uses firefox, but you can add as many packages as you want.

-You find the script in "install-removed-packages" and an empty RPM installing Firefox there too.
+You find the script "install-removed-packages" here and an empty RPM installing Firefox too.
 Look at the script before running it!